iCliniq Logo

 Hello doctor,

 I am a 39-year-old female.
-I am fatigued, sluggish, difficulty concentrating, migraines, and difficulty regulating temperature.
-I have periodic tightness in the chest and fluttering sensation.
-My EKG, CT chest, and chest x-ray are normal and the COVID test is negative.
+I am fatigued, sluggish, have difficulty concentrating, migraines, and difficulty regulating temperature.
+I have periodic tightness in the chest and a fluttering sensation.
+My EKG(electrocardiogram), CT(computerized tomography) chest, and chest X-ray are normal, and the COVID test is negative.

-My Vitamin B12, folate, and vitamin D were low.
-I started supplements last month and levels are in normal range now, but I still have symptoms.
+My vitamin B12, folate, and vitamin D levels were low.
+I started supplements last month, and levels are in the normal range now, but I still have symptoms.
 Borderline low white count, ABS lymphocyte count, and slightly high platelets.
-I was diagnosed with lupus as a teenager but then in the early 20's I was told that I do not have it.
-My father died at the age of 59 of a sudden catastrophic event, possibly a heart attack.
-Also my D-dimer was slightly elevated and so was my sedimentation rate.
+I was diagnosed with lupus as a teenager, but then in my early 20s, I was told that I do not have it.
+My father died at the age of 59 of a sudden, catastrophic event, possibly a heart attack.
+Also, my D-dimer was slightly elevated, and so was my sedimentation rate.

 I have a history of cancer in the family, especially breast cancer.
 So, I am more concerned about cancer.
 I am currently on